Specificity of Company Formation in Slovakia

 Reserving trade names

 If you are a foreign investor who wants to open a business in Slovakia, make sure that you reserve the name you want.
 There are many factors to consider when selecting the trade name for your company.
 One of these factors should include uniqueness.
 You can verify the originality and authenticity of the name you chose with the Trade Register.
-Once the reservation is made and you have been issued a certificate, you can move forward with your business registration.
+Once the reservation is made and you have been issued a certificate, you can move forward with company formation in Slovakia.

 In order to successfully register your business and move forward, one of the most important things to secure is a local address for the business.
 This is required for both domestic and foreign companies as long as they operate within the country or have subsidiaries present in the country.
 Those who are interested in checking out the market can simply put up some representative offices which still require formal addresses.
 To fast-track the registration procedure, there is the option for virtual office services that PFSER can surely help with.